 When it comes to best practices for washing clothes, there are some traditional rules of thumb.
-But according to some recent insight from the experts over at Consumer Reports, the rules have changed.
+But according to some insight from the experts over at Consumer Reports, the rules have changed.

-The importance of water temperature
+Importance of water temperature for washing clothes

 With all the different options for detergents and machines available today, many people have forgotten how water temperature impacts the effectiveness of washing clothes.